 CBD salves and balms are another popular topical CBD product category.
 They’re similar to creams and lotions, but with one key difference: consistency.
 Salves and balms don’t contain water and have a waxy feel, which makes them ideal for treating the surface of the skin but not that great at penetrating deeper.

-As such, CBD balms and salves are better for topical concerns, such as skin inflammation, cuts, and dryness, rather than muscle or joint discomfort.
+As such, CBD balms and salves are better for topical concerns, such as inflammation, cuts, and dryness, rather than physical discomfort.
 Here’s the breakdown of the best CBD salves on the market.

 There are many things to like about the CBD balm from Lazarus Naturals.
 To begin with, it’s made with full-spectrum CBD extract, which includes all of the naturally-occurring cannabinoids, terpenes, and other beneficial compounds in hemp.

-Additionally, Lazarus Naturals’ balm has a fairly high potency of 20 mg CBD per ml.
-This ensures that it’s strong enough to potentially provide both pain relief and skin-related benefits.
+Additionally, Lazarus Naturals’ balm has a fairly high potency of 20 mg/ml.
+This ensures that it’s strong enough to maximize CBD’s topical benefits.

 Furthermore, the balm is available in two sizes (0.5 oz and 2 oz) and five scents: unscented, Portland rose, lavender, cedar citrus, and soothing mint.
 We also like the fact that it contains standard balm ingredients such as mango butter and beeswax instead of trying to overcomplicate things.

 To top it all off, this balm is one of the cheapest high-quality topicals on the market.
 It costs only 4 to 5 cents per mg of CBD.
 In sum, this balm is a superb choice thanks to its simple, effective formula, high potency, pleasant scents, and amazing price.

 The CBD-infused hemp salve from Endoca is another excellent CBD balm.
 According to the company, this high-potency topical is great for both supporting the skin and helping with physical discomfort.